 "As for me and my house we will serve Jehovah" according to his New Covenant that is in force until the consummation of the present age.
 From the truth we have, we hope to never move.
 By God's grace, as often as we find we are in the wrong in anything we will change to the right, growing in the grace and knowledge of our Lord and Saviour, Jesus Christ.
 And we will stand in unity with all those who will do likewise.
-L. L. McGill.
 (Continued)

 W. H. Purlee, Pekin, Ind., Jan.
 3, 1934.-There are but five here who meet to worship God as the Bible directs.
 How I miss talking to a crowd, which is one of the hardest things I ever had to give up.
-God knows that I would like to be out in the field, and I could be if I were able to pay false teaching and neglect. cf II Thess.
-2:10-12;
+God knows that I would like to be out in the field, and I could be if I were able to pay my way, but I am not.